bobalazek/symfony5-boilerplate/docs/development.md

-# Corcoviewer
+# Corcosoft

 ## Development

 ### App

-* Before you start working on the web frontend run: `docker exec -ti cw_node yarn run watch`
+* Before you start working on the web frontend run: `docker exec -ti csbp_node yarn run watch`
 * Go to your browser and open http://localhost:80 (or whichever port you set in `.env` for the `NGINX_PORT_80` variable)

 ### PhpMyAdmin